micartey/nixos-server/README.md

 ## Build Raw Images

-> [!NOTE]
-> Images can be run on some cloud providers and on all virtualization software.
-> They are persistent and adjust the storage size dynamically.

-You can now also build raw and qcow2 images.
+You can also build raw and qcow2 images.
 These images can be used to run the server on a cloud provider.
 Changes are persistent and survive reboots.